llvm/llvm-project/llvm/docs/CommandGuide/llvm-symbolizer.rst

   Look up the object using the given build ID, specified as a hexadecimal string.
 Mutually exclusive with :option:`--obj`.

+.. option:: --color [=<always|auto|never>]

+  Specify whether to use color in :option:`--filter-markup` mode.
+Defaults to ``auto``, which detects whether standard output supports color.
+Specifying ``--color`` alone is equivalent to ``--color=always``.

+.. option:: --debug-file-directory <path>

+  Provide a path to a directory with a `.build-id` subdirectory to search for debug information for stripped binaries.
+Multiple instances of this argument are searched in the order given.

 .. option:: --debuginfod, --no-debuginfod

   Whether or not to try debuginfod lookups for debug binaries.
 Unless specified,